What is a scaffolding ?

 - Special requirements – Most scaffolding jobs are pretty straight forward when it comes to putting up the actual structure; but sometimes, you can run into problems where special walkways need to be created or gaps bridged over.
 The equipment for these special requirements is readily available but expect the price to increase as a result.

 - Restriction of public access – Some projects may require you to put up scaffolding on a public road or footpath.
 In these special cases you’ll need to get permission from the local council, which can increase your costs drastically.
 This could also impact on the length of the project; so make sure not to engage a scaffolding company until you have the required permissions!

 - Ease of access – Ease of access is something we can easily overlook.
 Scaffolding costs can vary greatly when it comes to how easily accessible your building is.
 If the scaffolder can get the frame up quickly and efficiently; you can expect costs to be low – especially if you’re paying a day rate.
 If scaffolding needs to be maneuvered through tight passages or even through the building then the cost will go up.

 Properties that can use scaffolding.

-Any building that’s being built, demolished or substantially repaired is likely to require scaffolding.
+Any building that you build, demolish or substantially repair is likely to require scaffolding.
 The size doesn’t matter, nor whether it’s commercial, domestic or public.

 A multi-storey office block being demolished will have scaffolding that’s dismantled from the top downwards as the building gets lower.
 If and when the promised repairs to Parliament get started, we’ll see the Palace of Westminster swathed in scaffolding.
 On the other hand, you might also need it for substantial work on the roof of your home.